Affiliate disclosure: This post contains booking links. If you use them we earn a small commission at no cost to you.

 1. Pre-booked private transfer

-Book before you fly.
-A driver meets you in arrivals with a nameplate.
-The most stress-free option, especially on a late-night arrival or with young children.
+Booked before you fly, with a driver meeting you in arrivals holding a nameplate.
+The least stressful option, especially on a late-night arrival or with young children.

 2. Official airport taxi desk

-Inside the arrivals hall, the desk sells fixed-price taxi vouchers.
-Slightly more expensive than negotiating outside but eliminates haggling.
+Inside arrivals, the desk sells fixed-price taxi vouchers — a bit more than negotiating outside, but no haggling.
 Prices are posted on a board.
-[VERIFY: 2026 desk pricing]

 3. Negotiate your own taxi outside

-Walk past the first wave of offers at the exit and proceed to the car park.
-Prices drop significantly away from the door.
+Walk past the first wave of offers at the door and out to the car park; prices drop noticeably away from the entrance.
 Typical negotiated fare to Kololi: D600–800 (£7–9).
-The drivers are generally legitimate — they're licensed to operate at the airport — the variation is purely in the opening price.
+The drivers are generally legitimate — they're licensed to work the airport — the only variation is in the opening price.

-How to negotiate: State your destination.
-When they quote, counter with 60–65% of the ask and settle somewhere in between.
-D700 (£8) for the Kololi Strip is a fair outcome; anything under D600 requires serious persistence.
+How to negotiate: state your destination, and when they quote, counter at 60–65% and settle in between.
+D700 (£8) to the Kololi Strip is a fair result; under D600 takes real persistence.

 4. Package transfer (TUI, Jet2, etc.)